underpostnet/engine/hardhat/WHITE-PAPER.md

 - **ERC1155Burnable:** Allows token holders to burn (destroy) their tokens.
 - **ERC1155Pausable:** Allows the owner to pause all token transfers for emergency governance.
 - **ERC1155Supply:** Tracks on-chain total supply per token ID.
-- **Ownable:** Access control ensuring only the contract owner can mint, register, and pause.
+- **Ownable:** Access control ensuring only the contract owner (server relayer) can mint, register, and pause.

 **Constructor:**
 - Mints 10 million CryptoKoyn (token ID 0) to the deployer with 18-decimal precision.